JeanNyaguthii/Kenya-Education-System-Transition/README.md

 * 5 CSV files: Containing assessment performance and student enrollment data.
 * 2 PDF reports: Utilized to reconcile data discrepancies:
   * KNEC KPSEA National Report 2023: Used to determine subject-level candidate numbers.
-  * KNBS 2026 Economic Survey: Used to validate and correct 2025 enrollment data for the Grade 9/Form 1 cohort. <details> The 2025 data points for this cohort were sourced from the KNBS Economic Survey because the CSVs contained outlier values that were flagged during the analysis phase.
-From reviewing both data soures, it was clear that the CSV erroneously reported the total number of students enrolled for Junior Secondaty School (JSS) as the number of students enrolled for Grade 9/Form 1 for the same year. </details>
+  * KNBS 2026 Economic Survey: Used to validate and correct grade 8 enrolment data for the year 2025, and cross-reference and populate Grade 9/Form 1 enrolment data. <details> Grade 8 2025 enrolment data points were sourced from the KNBS Economic Survey because the CSV dataset contained outlier values that were flagged during the analysis phase.
+From reviewing both data soures, it was clear that the CSV erroneously reported the total number of students enrolled for Junior Secondaty School (JSS) as the number of students enrolled for Grade 8 for the same year.
+Grade 9/From 1 2025 enrolment data was missing from the CSVs, hence the need for cross-referencing and population from the KNBS Economic Survey data. </details>

 All raw source files are available in the [raw data folder](/raw_data).